 Peer review of a Medical Staff member generally falls under one of two categories: incompetent clinical skills and judgment or poor interpersonal skills, also known as disruptive behavior.
 The Medical Staff Bylaws should include the mechanism for the review of a staff member's conduct and the procedural protections for the staff member should the potential for adverse action in clinical privileges arise.
-Additionally, the Health Care Quality Improvement Act (42 USC 11101, et seq.) will provide guidance for the procedural aspects of any review of the adverse recommendation on a staff member's clinical privileges.
-If the Medical Staff Bylaws are in conflict or silent on a particular issue, then the Health Care Quality Improvement Act will prevail and be controlling.
+Additionally, the HCQIA will provide guidance for the procedural aspects of any review of the adverse recommendation on a staff member's clinical privileges.
+If the Medical Staff Bylaws are in conflict or silent on a particular issue, then the HCQIA will prevail and be controlling.

-If the peer review process substantially complies with the Medical Staff Bylaws and Health Care Quality Improvement Act, then the immunity protections of the Health Care Quality Improvement Act will be available to those participating in the process.
-To be compliant with the Health Care Quality Improvement Act the peer review (professional review action) process must be undertaken:
+If the peer review process substantially complies with the Medical Staff Bylaws and HCQIA, then the immunity protections of the HCQIA will be available to those participating in the process.
+To be compliant with the HCQIA, the peer review (professional review action) process must be undertaken:

-- reasonable belief that the action was in the furtherance of quality health care; - after a reasonable effort to obtain the facts of the member: - after adequate notice and hearing procedures are afforded to the physician involved or after such other procedures as are fair to the physician under the circumstances; and - with the reasonable belief that the action was warranted by the facts known after such reasonable efforts to obtain facts and after meeting the above third bullet point requirements.
+reasonable belief that the action was in the furtherance of quality health care;

+- after a reasonable effort to obtain the facts of the member; - after adequate notice and hearing procedures are afforded to the physician involved or after such other procedures as are fair to the physician under the circumstances; and - with the reasonable belief that the action was warranted by the facts known after such reasonable efforts to obtain facts and after meeting the above third bullet point requirements.
 See, 42 USC § 11112.

-Further, under the Health Care Quality Improvement Act, specifically 42 USC § 11112(b), sets forth the adequate notice and hearing requirements as called for above, including Notice of Proposed Action, Notice of Hearing, and Conduct of Hearing and Notice.
+Further, under the HCQIA, specifically 42 USC § 11112(b), sets forth the adequate notice and hearing requirements as called for above, including Notice of Proposed Action, Notice of Hearing, and Conduct of Hearing and Notice.